Shawn-sudo/space-shuttle/README.md

 ~~This is a platform where you can share your travel stories.
 You can view traveler's stories, follow travelers, and share your travel story.~~

-This is a platform for sharing stories, not information.
+This is a platform for sharing stories(, not information).

 Note
 ---